MaxOrtGit/Uncrop-Scripts/README.md

 7. go to menu bar and click Workspace > Scripts > VariablePan
 8. dont click anything

+to zoom out:
+1. select last image in time line
+2. hit shift + space and add the zoom tool
+3. set the Start Frame and Size and the End Frame and Size

 If you have any questions or make anything don't be scared to msg or email me.
 My email is maxrort@gmail.com